rkuma183/wilsonmar.github.io/_posts/2016-03-03-git-commands-and-statuses.md

    PROTIP: I encourage you to pull out a paper and hand-draw the diagram as we go along.
 You'll remember it better.

+***
-The Git Pull command downloads files into the
+The Git Pull command pulls down a complete copy of a repository's change history and checks out the latest revision of files in the local Working Directory.

-Working Directory which contains a Local copy of
-Git's change history.
-Fetch updates changes from the Remote.
+Fetch updates changes from the Remote, but does not update the Working Directory.

-Locally made changes are added to Staging and commit updates change history tracking.
+Locally made changes are added to Staging and
-Reset backs out items from Staging.
+<strong>commit</strong> updates change history tracking.

+Different parameters of the reset command replaces changes in the Working Directory or in Staging with what is in Git's repository.

 Push pushes files back to the remote repository on GitHub.
+***

 ## More detail #